-Sentencing: What does a Judge Consider in Deciding if you get Probation or Jail.
+Sentencing: What does a Judge consider when deciding if you get probation or jail?

-When a judge has to sentence a person, he will use his preconceived beliefs and the facts of the case, and the law.
+When a judge has to sentence a person, he or she will use his or her preconceived beliefs, the facts of the case, and the law.
 The “law” is the Illinois Revised Statutes.
-The statute clearly clearly states what a Judge has to take into account during sentencing.
+The statute clearly states what a Judge has to take into account during sentencing.

 Factors that Must Be Considered:

-The Illinois Revised Statutes has a listing what a Judge must consider in sentencing.
-There are two sections.
-Factors in Aggravation (things that should increase the punishment).
-And factors in mitigation, (factors that should DECREASE the punishment).
+The Illinois Revised Statutes has a listing of what a Judge must consider in sentencing.
+There are two sections: factors in aggravation (factors that should increase the punishment) and factors in mitigation (factors that should decrease the punishment).

 Factors in mitigation (decreasing a sentence) and that help you get probation:

-1 If your action caused or threatened to cause serious physical harm to another.
+1 If your action did not cause or threaten to cause serious physical harm to another.

 3. If you acted under a strong provocation.